-- DASD: 32 3390-3s minimum to start (It is helpful to have DASD on different CHPIDs and in different host bay adapters for better z/VM paging performance.)
-If you cannot get 32, then 24 should be the very minimum. - Open Systems Adapter (OSA) network cards: One card minimum with 12 device numbers.
-Two cards with eight device numbers on one and four on the other is recommended for high availability. - A computer that will act as an Network File System (NFS) server temporarily with at least 12 GB of disk space (Linux PC or UNIX server is recommended) and connected to the network. - A workstation or desktop that has network access to the mainframe
+- DASD: 37 3390-3s or equivalent.
+If you do not plan to support both 31-bit and 64-bit systems, then 30 3390-3s will be adequate. - Open Systems Adapter (OSA) network cards: One card minimum with 12 device numbers (technically 9, but OSA "triplets" usually start on an even address).
+Two OSA Express cards with eight device numbers on one and four on the other is recommended for high availability. - ► A computer that will act as an Network File System (NFS) server temporarily with at least 12 GB of disk space (Linux PC or UNIX server is recommended) and connected to the network. - ► A workstation or desktop that has network access to the mainframe